ayush-that/FinVeda/README.md

    ```
    #### 7. Open a Pull Request (PR) against the main repository.
 ### Additional Notes
-   #### Start working on the issue, Dont wait to get it assigned by the maintainers
+   #### Start working on the issue, Don't wait to get it assigned by the maintainers
    #### Your every contribution counts, Thanks for contributing to FinVeda

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)